 When you find a resource in our online catalog that is not available at the Pearson Library, please click the Request Item through Interlibrary Loan link.
-If there is not a link for ILL, you will need to fill out this form with the item's information.
+Please see the Interlibrary Loan Research Guide for additional information.

 ILL renewals requests must be placed before the item's due date.
 Library staff cannot change the due date of your ILL item without approval from the lending library.
 You will be notified via email if your renewal is approved or denied.
 If a renewal is approved, the due date will be updated in your library account.
 All renewals are granted at the discretion of the lending library.
 As ILL items are not owned by Pearson Library, they cannot be renewed through your library account.

 Please return ILL items on or before the due date listed on the ILL strap.
 They can be returned to the Circulation Desk or any of the Pearson Library book drops located at our Thousand Oaks campus.

 The waiting period is based on many factors, but we always try to obtain your material as soon as possible.
 Articles are usually delivered to your Cal Lutheran email within 1-2 working days; books can take about 4-7 working days.
 Please plan your research needs ahead of time so that you have your material before your deadline.